 D'Orbigny was extremely productive throughout his career, but it ended prematurely.
 He died in his mid-fifties after a protracted illness.
 His writings continued to be published long after his death, and his work on foraminifera enjoyed a rebirth in the 20th century as the marine organisms proved useful in oil and gas exploration.

 Darwin himself greatly admired d'Orbigny's book on South America, and often deferred to d'Orbigny's conclusions on the South American fossil record.
+Darwin also relied on d'Orbigny to identify many of his own marine fossil finds from the Beagle voyage.
 But unlike Darwin, who developed the theory of natural selection, d'Orbigny was no evolutionist.
 He was a protégé of the ardent anti-evolutionist Georges Cuvier.
 Like Cuvier, d'Orbigny believed there had been a series of exterminations followed by creations of new life forms, and he believed these events to have been worldwide.
+He believed every break in the fossil record to be down to a major catastrophe.
 Following his own logic, he developed a 27-period geological time scale based on what he assumed were planet-scale mass mortality events.
 Though he was wrong about the worldwide scope, he was right in concluding that fossils could date rocks, so in addition to his contributions to understanding old and new life forms, he was a pioneer in the field of biostratigraphy.

-Narrative text and graphic design © by Michon Scott - Created September 27, 2013
+Narrative text and graphic design © by Michon Scott - Updated May 13, 2018